 A Star Rating is calculated for each measure based on information collected from multiple sources, including CAHPS, HEDIS, HOS, IRE, and CTM.
 These individual Star Ratings are then taken and averaged to generate a single rating.

 For health plans, it’s important to note which individual ratings can move the needle the most.
 For example, CMS increased the weight of experience/complaints and access measures from a weight of 2 to 4.
 This is very significant since the weights were just increased to 2 from 1.5 in 2020.
-Previously, the highest weight was a 3, so CMS is looking to place substantial emphasis on member experience.
+Previously, the highest weight was a 3, so CMS places substantial emphasis on member experience.

 This change means a pharmacist can impact member experience and the perception of their plan significantly – which ultimately impacts the overall Star Rating.

-Since 2016, the Star Rating is determined based on 37 different metrics.
-Standalone Part D prescription plans are evaluated based on 15 performance metrics.
+Star Rating is determined based on 39 different metrics.
+Standalone Part D prescription plans are evaluated based on 12 performance metrics.
 Included in the evaluation of both plans are 5 additional metrics, all of which are related to medication utilization.

 These metrics can be affected by pharmacists directly.
 Pharmacy performance measures:

-- Percentage of members with diabetes who take blood pressure medication
+- Percentage of members with diabetes who take statins

 - Percentage of members with diabetes that takes their medication 80% of the time

 - Percentage of members that take cholesterol medication 80% of the time